 The University's auto insurance carrier will confirm the damages.
 If the vehicle is deemed a total loss, the University's carrier will advise Risk Management and will handle all bidding and salvage functions.

 The Auxiliary & Business Services Clerk photocopies the Warehouse Receipt and files the copy in the department.
-The Clerk then prepares a Purchase Order, notes "confirming order" on the P.O., attaches the Warehouse Receipt/Invoice and forwards to Purchasing Services for payment.
+The Clerk then prepares a Purchase Order, notes "confirming order" on the P.O., attaches the Warehouse Receipt/Invoice and forwards it to Central Procurement for payment.

 Lion Surplus keeps a record of the location of these items for periodic inspection by the GSA Federal Auditors.

-University departments can purchase items from Lion Surplus by completing an Interdepartmental Charge and Credit ( IDCC ) form in IBIS, or by using a Penn State Purchasing Card (the Penn State Purchasing Card is the authorized and preferred method of departmental payment).
+University departments can purchase items from Lion Surplus by completing a Journal Entry, or by using a Penn State Purchasing Card (the Penn State Purchasing Card is the authorized and preferred method of departmental payment).
 Regardless of the method of purchase, the Property Inventory department must be notified of such purchases so that accurate record keeping can be maintained, and for items being put back into service that were originally valued at $5,000 and over, PSU tag numbers should be included/recorded, and the Property Inventory department must be notified of such purchases so that accurate record keeping can be maintained.

 Purchases over fifty dollars will be delivered to the department at no cost.
 Purchases less than fifty dollars will be assessed a handling charge, or the department can arrange their own pick-up within five days of purchase.
 Any item not picked up within five days will be reallocated.

-The Auxiliary & Business Services Clerk will enter the sales in the computerized sales system when the IDCC or Purchase Order is received, or a Purchasing Card is presented.
-The tag number and price of each item purchased will be entered to the sales system and a Sales Invoice ( Exhibit "E" ) is printed.
-For Purchasing Card transactions , a copy of the credit card slip and the sales invoice will be given to the department.
+The Auxiliary & Business Services Clerk will enter the sales in the computerized sales system when the JE or Purchase Order is received, or a Purchasing Card is presented.
+The tag number and price of each item purchased will be entered into the sales system and a Sales Invoice (Exhibit "E") is printed.
+For Purchasing Card transactions, a copy of the credit card slip, and the sales invoice will be given to the department.
 Lion Surplus will retain the original copy of the credit card sales slip.
-For IDCCs , the Auxiliary & Business Services Clerk will transfer the item information to an IDCC and complete the credit section of the IDCC.
-A copy of the IDCC and sales invoice are retained by Lion Surplus and filed numerically by month.
-For Associated Student Activity Purchase Order transactions, the Auxiliary & Business Services Clerk will attach the sales invoice to the PO, then prepare a University Invoice (Form GF1.4a; see the instructions in GURU) to collect such sales revenue for Student Organizations.
+For JE, the Auxiliary & Business Services Clerk will transfer the item information to a JE and complete the credit section of the JE.
+A copy of the JE and sales invoice are retained by Lion Surplus and filed numerically by month.
+For Associated Student Activity Purchase Order transactions, the Auxiliary & Business Services Clerk will attach the sales invoice to the PO, then prepare a University Invoice to collect such sales revenue for Student Organizations.

 Lion Surplus Items that cannot be recycled to another area of the University can be disposed of through the Lion Surplus Sales Store, located in the Lion Surplus Warehouse.
 The store is open Monday through Friday.

-All sales from the Lion Surplus Sales Store to staff members employed in Auxiliary & Business Services must be approved in advance by the Director of Procurement Services for items over $200.
+All sales from the Lion Surplus Sales Store to staff members employed in Auxiliary & Business Services must be approved in advance by the Chief Procurement Officer for items over $200.
 The Manager of Lion Surplus will maintain a file of approved transactions.

 Items may also be sold on approved online auction sites.
 Lion Surplus is the only University entity authorized to sell products through online auction sites for University departments.
 They will coordinate such sales with a department contact person.
 If the item is too large to move, it will be sold "on site," with Lion Surplus setting up a time to take photographs.